MichaelBenIsrael/Todo_List_App_Django/README.md

 ## Getting Started

-To run the BMC Via Simulation project, follow these steps:
+To run the To-Do List web application, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/BMC-Via-Simulation.git`
+1. Clone the repository: `git clone https://github.com/MichaelBenIsrael/Todo_List_App_Django.git`.
-2. Install the required dependencies using pip: `pip install -r requirements.txt`
+2. Install the required dependencies using pip: `pip install -r requirements.txt`.
-3. Open `MainWindow.py` and run it to start the GUI.
+3. Open the terminal and change directory into the project's path using cd: 'cd <project path>'.
+4. Run the sever using the command: 'python manage.py runserver'
+5. Paste the returned url into your web browser and you are good to go!